Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-times tables; step(wise) counting, clock(wise) counting, vampirical counting,.. clicker counter memorisaton technique for declensions, conjugates, {word,dhatu,(sanding) rule⒵,..} lists,.; 1 v 10 v 100 v 1,000 v 10,000 v.; since they only have 4 hindu numerals, 1 v 9 v 99 v 999 v 9,999, but the yellow app has a counter (for⒠shadowing)
+times tables; step(wise) counting, clock(wise) counting, vampirical counting,.. clicker counter memorisaton technique for declensions, conjugates, {word,dhatu,(sanding) rule⒵,..} lists,.; 1 v 10 v 100 v 1,000 v 10,000 v.; since they only have 4 hindu numerals, 1 v 9 v 99 v 999 v 9,999, but the yellow app has a counter (for⒠shadowing) it's better to just count in sanskrit | n |

 recipe is probably a good word for programs, algorithms, equations,.. like /branches|../ of some organisation,..